renegade-fi/golang-sdk/README.md

 # External (Atomic) Matching
 We also allow for matches to be generated _externally_; meaning generated as a match between a Renegade user -- with state committed into the darkpool -- and an external user, with no state in the darkpool.

-To generate an external match, a client may request an `ExternalMatchBundle` from the relayer.
-This type contains:
+To generate an external match, a client first submits an `ExternalOrder` to the relayer; which will attempt to match the order against consenting _internal_ orders.
+If a match is found, the relayer responds with a quote containing:
+- The match itself, specifying the amount and mint (ERC20 address) of the tokens bought and sold, fees, etc.
+- A signature of the quote; which allows the client to authoritatively assemble the quote into a match bundle

+If the client is satisfied with the quote, they can assemble the quote into a match bundle.
+This bundle contains:
-- The result of the match, including the amount and mint (erc20 address) of each token in the match.
-This can be a partial match; the external order may not be fully filled.
+- The match itself, specifying the amount and mint (ERC20 address) of the tokens bought and sold
-- A transaction that the client can submit on-chain to settle the match.
+- An EVM transaction that the external party may submit in order to settle the match with the darkpool

 When the protocol receives such a transaction, it will update the internal party's state to reflect the match, and settle any obligations to the external party via ERC20 transfers.